 Is your brain wired differently?
-Do you do programming 15+ hours per day, at work, after work, during your free time, without any breaks, no holidays, no weekends, with no desire to even clean the mountain of paper pizza boxes piled up right next to you or with no intention to throw away the Coca-Cola cans scattered around the room?
-But do you do it because you want and not because someone else asked you to?
-Well, then, that’s what is called being a code addict.
+Do you spend 15+ hours per day programming in front of the computer screen, at work, after work, or during your free time, without any breaks, no holidays, no weekends, with no desire to even clean the mountain of paper pizza boxes piled up right next to you, or with no intention to throw away the Coca-Cola cans scattered around the room?
+But do you do it because you want to and not because someone else asked you to?
+Well, then, that’s what’s called being a code addict.

 Programming involves creating something out of nothing.
 Almost.
 Of course, you have the base in the form of existing hardware and software.
-Still though, developers begin from scratch.
-There is the empty text editor, the keyboard, the already learnt and practiced commands, an idea to begin with and a growing desire to fill that blankness.
-So when one starts off, there is practically nothing but it ends up with a functional program.
+Still, developers begin from scratch.
+There is the empty text editor, the keyboard, the already learned and practiced commands, an idea to begin with, and a growing desire, a passion, to fill that blankness.
+So when one starts off, there is practically nothing, but it ends up with a functional program.
 In the best case scenario.
 The best and most rewarding part about it?
-At the end of the day, you live with the conviction that you managed to create something that wasn’t really present before that.
+At the end of the day, you live with the conviction that you managed to create something that wasn’t really there before.

-Coding gives stronger sense of satisfaction than the Candy Crush Saga.
+Coding gives a stronger sense of satisfaction than the Candy Crush Saga.
 Period.
-True that ever since its release back in 2012, Candy Crush became the king that ruled over all other games and resulted in big profits of billions of dollars and a lot of wasted time indeed.
+It is true that ever since its release back in 2012, Candy Crush has become the king that rules over all other games and has resulted in big profits of billions of dollars and a lot of wasted time.
 However, think of coding as much better than unlocking levels when trying to crush Candy Crush.
-As the game progresses it becomes harder and harder to win, so we start losing more than having good scores.
+As the game progresses, it becomes harder and harder to win, so we start losing more than having good scores.
 Rather than discouraging the players, coding, in fact, encourages the coders even more.
 In addition, coding does not put people into “time out” after 5 unsuccessful sequential failures.

 Programming lets you be the creator of things.
-It allows you to be God with a sense of control over situation, activity, or a development.
-And this is yet another reason why people get so hooked to it.
-This be-like-God feature of coding provides developers with the feel that they are able to build something meaningful for others.
+It allows you to be God with a sense of control over a situation, activity, or development.
+And this is yet another reason why people get so hooked on it.
+This be-like-God feature of coding provides developers with the feeling that they are able to build something meaningful for others.
 What is more, the thing that is created is seen as a possible world-changer that will transform the lives of end-users entirely.
-All they need to do is to press a button.
+All they need to do is press a button.